 - 1. Open the Wireless Connection Manager by double-clicking on the D-Link icon on your desktop.
 Click on New to create a new profile or highlight an existing profile and click Modify. - 2.
-Select WPA/WPA2-Enterprise under Set Security Option and then select TKIP or AES. - 3.
-Click on Advanced Config to continue. - 4.
-Next to EAP Type, select EAP-TLS (XP/2000), or PEAP.
+Select WPA/WPA2-Enterprise under Set Security Option and then select Auto, TKIP or AES. - 3.
+Under EAP Type, select EAP-TLS or PEAP.
 Extensible Authentication Protocols allow devices on the network to request authentication from the RADIUS server in the network.
-All the devices on the network must use the same EAP type when using a RADIUS server for authentication.
-Some RADIUS servers require that the Validate Server field be selected.
-Check this field if your RADIUS server requires validation. - 5.
-Select an User Certificate from the drop-down menu. - 6.
-Enter the login information required to authenticate. - 7.
-Click Add to enter the IP address(es) of your RADIUS servers. - 8.
-Click OK to save your settings. - If you are using Windows 7/ Vista please skip step3 and 5-7.
+All the devices on the network must use the same EAP type when using a RADIUS server for authentication. - 4.
+Click OK to save your settings.